Making Fermented Worcestershire Sauce

 Tamarind is a bushy tree that grows all over the tropics.
 The fruit is actually a legume, usually called a pod.
 The edible part is the fleshy pulp surrounding the seeds.
 It tastes sweet, sour and savory.
 Shown here are dried tamarindo pods, widely available at Thai, Vietnamese or Mexican grocery stores.Tamarind is incredibly nutritious, being rich in B vitamins, iron, clacium, magnesium and phosphorus.

 Making Tamarind Paste

 Making the tamarind paste is easy.
 A pound of of dried pods yields about 2 cups of paste.
 I prefer the acidity of the pods I get at local Mexican store over the sweetness of the Thai variety.
-First, peel the shell off.
-Put the pods in a pot and cover with water.
-Bring to a boil, then remove from the heat and rest for an hour.
-Using your hands, mash the whole mess into goo.
+Put the pods in a pot and cover with boiling water then rest for an hour.
+Using your hands, peel the shell off.
+Mash the whole mess into goo.
 Place into a strainer and sieve, separating the seeds and stringy fiber by pressing the pulp with fingers or a spoon.
 To make a quart of Worcestershire Sauce, you need about 1/4 cup of paste.
 The remainder can be frozen to be used later, or turned into many other wonderful stews, jams, juices, ice cream, sorbet and snacks.

 The Recipe for Fermented Worcesterhire Sauce